The Crohn’s & Colitis Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.

 Reform Step Therapy

-Step therapy, also known as fail first, is a practice used by health insurers requiring a patient to try and fail on one or more insurer-preferred medications before approving coverage of the patient's provider-prescribed treatment.
-S 2546/HR 2279, the Safe Step Act would strengthen access to care by providing exceptions for patients to skip step therapy protocols when the protocols are not medically appropriate.
+Step therapy, also known as fail first, is a practice used by health insurers requiring a patient to try and fail on one or more insurer-preferred medications before approving coverage for the treatment selected by the patient and their provider.
+S 2546/HR 2279, the Safe Step Act would strengthen access to care by requiring employer health plans to establish a clear and expedient appeals process including circumstances in which patients should be approved to skip step therapy protocols when the protocols are medically inappropriate.

-Step therapy reform bills are also being considered by state legislatures, Click here for more information.
+Similar step therapy reform bills are also under consideration by state legislatures, Click here for more information.

 Limit Patient Out of Pocket Costs